telerik/kendo-ui-core/docs/web/spreadsheet/user-guide.md

 ##### Audience

 This guide is intended for the end user of the Kendo UI Spreadsheet widget.
-It aims at providing information about the widget's functionalities for data implementation and visualization, and support to end users while working with it.
+It aims at providing information about the widget's functionalities for data entry/management, and support to end users while working with it.

 ##### Table of Contents

 To the left of this page is the collapsible Table of Contents.
 You can easily navigate through it by clicking on the title of a section you want to read.

 ##### Organization